 If the trade is overturned, players and/or picks are restored to their original teams immediately.

 Apex allows trading during dynasty startup drafts, and this feature requires a little more cooperation from owners.
-If a review occurs during your startup draft, we request that patience is used when selecting picks that are involved in the trade.
+If a review occurs during your startup draft, we request that patience be exercised when selecting picks that are involved in the trade.
 Backing up the draft to accommodate a reversed trade is seldom appreciated.
 If your pick comes due while your trade is under review, and you select a player, it may be reversed by the commissioner once the trade review is resolved.

 Disclaimer: Dynasty Leagues by nature involve a large number of trades.
-If you are opposed to trading, a dynasty league is not for you.
+If you are opposed to trading, a dynasty league is likely not for you.
 Draft picks do not count as players but can be included in all trades.
 When evaluating trades in dynasty leagues, we will be more tolerant than in redraft leagues.
 Some trades may appear lopsided in the present, but allow a weaker team a chance to rebuild in the future.

 When the NFL regular-season opener is in less than 10 days, trades in email drafts are not permitted.
 This is to ensure that drafts are completed before the start of the NFL season.

 For Live Drafts, start-up draft slots can be traded if the commissioner is notified of the terms of the trade by both parties at least eight hours before the start of the draft.

 Future Seasons For Apex Fantasy Football Leagues

-To renew your dynasty team for the following season: go to our Lobby, go to the “My Leagues” tab, and you’ll be able to renew your league under “Renew Teams”.
+To renew your dynasty team for the following season: go to our Lobby, go to the “Keepers” tab, and you’ll be able to renew your league under “Renew Teams”.
 If you would like to orphan a team, you can do so by clicking “Leave”.
 Once a team is orphaned, it can immediately be purchased by another owner – so please ensure you would like to leave the league before orphaning the team.